lux12337/wifi_occupancy/data-collection/web-server/README.md

 sources should be a web server.

-In this directory, we define a simple web server to test our package's capacity to communicate with web servers.
+In this directory, we define a simple web server to test our library's capacity to communicate with web servers.

+As of now, our library does **not have that capacity**, so this web server is not currently being used.

 ## Getting Started